jonorthwash/ud-annotatrix/README.md

 ### serve dynamic files

 Run a copy of UD Annotatrix with server backend on your machine.
 Uploaded databases will be saved directly to your hard drive.

-##### installing
+This is the recommended method.
 To install, run
 ```bash
 git clone https://github.com/jonorthwash/ud-annotatrix
 cd ud-annotatrix/